The Cannon Group, Inc.: 1967–1979: Friedland/Dewey era

 Cannon Films was incorporated on October 23, 1967.
 It was formed by Dennis Friedland and Chris Dewey while they were in their early 20s.
-They had immediate success producing English-language versions of Swedish soft porn films directed by Joseph W. Sarno: Inga (1968), aka Jag––en oskuld and To Ingrid, My Love, Lisa (1968), aka Kvinnolek.
+They had immediate success producing English-language versions of Swedish soft porn films directed by Joseph W. Sarno: Inga (1968), a.k.a.
+Jag––en oskuld, and To Ingrid, My Love, Lisa (1968), a.k.a.
+Kvinnolek.
 By 1970, they had produced films on a larger production scale than a lot of major distributors, such as Joe, starring Peter Boyle, and The Yum-Yum Girls.

 They managed this by tightly limiting their budgets to $300,000 per picture—or less, in some cases.
 The success of Joe brought more attention to the company.
 As the 1970s moved on, a string of unsuccessful films seriously drained Cannon's capital.
 This, along with changes to film-production tax laws, led to a drop in Cannon's stock price.